-Simply put, a cognitive or psychological bias is a biased way of thinking that conflicts with logic and rationality.
-As much as we love to call ourselves rational, the truth is that the human psyche is loaded with many cognitive biases.
+Simply put, a cognitive bias is a biased way of thinking that conflicts with logic and rationality.
+As much as we like to call ourselves rational, the truth is that the human psyche is loaded with many cognitive biases.

 Being rational, therefore, is a continuous process of being aware of these biases and not letting them color our perceptions, decisions, and judgments.